9shankar805/sirahabazaar3/replit.md

 - ✓ Made all buttons smaller and more mobile-appropriate (size="sm")
 - ✓ Reduced button padding and icon sizes for better mobile fit
 - ✓ Adjusted container padding and spacing for mobile screens
-- ✓ Optimized "View All" buttons with smaller text and responsive sizing
+- ✓ Optimized "View All" buttons with smaller text and responsive sizing in both modes
+- ✓ Applied consistent mobile-friendly button styling to shopping homepage "View All" buttons
+- ✓ Made section headings in shopping mode responsive to match food mode styling
+- ✓ Ensured complete consistency between shopping and food mode interfaces
-- → Food mode now provides excellent mobile experience with appropriately sized text and elements
+- → Both shopping and food modes now provide excellent mobile experience with appropriately sized text and elements

 ### June 30, 2025 - Smart Recommendations System for Both Shopping and Food Modes
 - ✓ Integrated smart recommendations system into both Homepage (shopping) and FoodHomepage (food)